apache/yunikorn-site/docs/developer_guide/concurrency.md

 safe are followed consistently in the code, but most of them are recorded only as comments on individual functions.
 This page collects them.

 It is aimed at anyone changing scheduler code or reviewing such a change.
-It describes the conventions as they are, not as a proposal.
+It describes conventions the code already follows, and the reasoning behind them, rather than proposing new ones.

 ## Locking

 All locks in `yunikorn-core` and `yunikorn-k8shim` are created through the `pkg/locking` package rather than using `sync` directly.
-That package wraps [go-deadlock](https://github.com/sasha-s/go-deadlock), so every lock taken through it can be checked at runtime for lock order violations and for waits that never complete.
+That package wraps [go-deadlock](https://github.com/sasha-s/go-deadlock), so every lock taken through it can be checked at runtime for lock order violations and for waits that exceed a timeout.
 Using `sync.Mutex` or `sync.RWMutex` directly in scheduler code silently opts out of that checking.

 ### Lock order